-Robinson joined the Navy in 1750 after satisfying his father’s wish that he take employment for at least two years in a coasting vessel to ensure that he was embarking on the right career.
+Robinson joined the Navy in 1750 after satisfying his father’s wish that he undertake employment for at least two years aboard a coasting vessel to ensure that he was embarking on the appropriate career.
 He was commissioned lieutenant on 5 August 1761, seeing service for eighteen months aboard the Union 90, Captain Thomas Evans.

-Robinson was next employed in fitting out the newly commissioned Proteus 26 at Woolwich, and having been posted captain of the new Proteus 26 on 8 May 1777, he sailed for the Leeward Islands that month before heading for Quebec.
-During their stay in the St. Lawrence the crew were struck with the flux and the ship was unable to sail for over six weeks.
-By October the Proteus had arrived back at Antigua from Quebec carrying a fair number of smugglers aboard, many of whom formed the barge crew but who now took the opportunity to desert.
-Being then sent home to England with a convoy, the Proteus entered Portsmouth for repair.
+Robinson was next employed in fitting out the newly commissioned Proteus 26 at Woolwich, and having been posted captain of her on 8 May 1777 he sailed for Quebec the next day with three transports and a store-ship.
+During their stay in the St. Lawrence his crew were struck down with the flux and the ship was unable to sail for over six weeks.
+By October, the Proteus had arrived at Antigua from Quebec carrying a fair number of smugglers aboard, many of whom formed her barge crew, but who now took the opportunity to desert.
+Being sent home to England with a convoy, the Proteus entered Portsmouth for repair on 6 February 1778.

-Robinson married a West Indian woman in his younger days but she was in poor health and despite the money he lavished upon doctor’s bills she died shortly afterwards without issue.
-On 24 March 1787 he married the 22 year-old Mary Myers of Barton, Westmoreland, by whom he fathered thirteen children, all born in York.
-Two of his sons, Charles and Thomas, entered the Navy and reached the rank of lieutenant.
+Robinson married a West Indian woman in his younger days, but she suffered from poor health and despite the money he lavished upon doctor’s bills she died shortly after their weeding without issue.
+On 24 March 1787 he married 22-year-old Mary Myers of Barton, Westmoreland, by whom he fathered thirteen children, all born in York.
+Two of his sons, Charles, and Thomas, entered the Navy and reached the rank of lieutenant.

-He was well regarded by the King, who curiously said that ‘Captain Robinson was well-bred and had as ‘handsome a leg and foot as any man he knew.’
-George III also had a great liking for Robinson’s brother John.
+He was well regarded by the King, who curiously declared that ‘Captain Robinson was well-bred’ and had as ‘handsome a leg and foot as any man he knew.’
+George III also had a great liking for Robinson’s brother.
+John.